-16. Please highlight the five (5) services you feel you will need to help you stay in your home Sexual Orientation

-for as long as you want to be there.
-Straight

-Home-delivered Meals Lesbian or Gay

-Meals at Senior Center Bisexual

-Disease Prevention/Fitness Classes O Other

-Falls Prevention Classes O Prefer not to say

-Help Finding Programs or Services Race and Ethnicity

-Educational Programs American Indian or Alaska Native

-Volunteering/Social Opportunities O Asian

-Home Repair/Updates Black or African American

-Safe Outdoor Spaces (Parks/Paths) O Hispanic or Latino

-Employment Opportunities Native Hawaiian or Other Pacific Islander

-Caregiver Support Services O White

-Transportation O Two or More

-Information about Abuse, Neglect, or Financial Exploitation (including avoiding scams) Other

-Help paying bills O Prefer not to answer

-In-home services (Examples include personal care, caregiver respite, adult daycare, Have you or an immediate family member ever served in the U.S. Armed Forces?

-visiting services, etc.) Yes, I have served in the U.S. Armed Forces

-Legal Assistance Yes, an immediate family member has served in the U.S. Armed Forces

-None No

-Gender Would rather not answer

-O Male would rather not answer

-O Female If yes, would you like information about military-related services in Missouri?

-O Transgender ○ Yes

-O Other ○ No

-O Prefer not to say Thank you for completing this survey.

-Page 7 of 8 Page 8 of 8

-1997700 1090000
+Sexual Orientation 🔿 Straight O Lesbian or Gay O Bisexual O Other O Prefer not to say Race and Ethnicity O American Indian or Alaska Native O Asian O Black or African American \bigcirc Hispanic or Latino O Native Hawaiian or Other Pacific Islander O White O Two or More O Other O Prefer not to answer Have you or an immediate family member ever served in the U.S. Armed Forces?
+Yes, I have served in the U.S. Armed Forces Yes, an immediate family member has served in the U.S. Armed Forces No Would rather not answer If yes, would you like information about military-related services in Missouri? \bigcirc Yes \bigcirc No Thank you for completing this survey.